 So the headquarters is moving to Texas but the operation in California will continue for the foreseeable future.
 Still, you have to wonder if Musk might have stayed in California and tried to scale up there instead of in Texas if not for the hassle he ran into last year.
 How much did one assemblywoman’s shouting “F*ck Elon Musk” on Twitter cost her state?
 And would she even care if it were true?
 Some progressives are just anti-big business, no matter what that business is.

 Here’s the full Tesla shareholder’s meeting.
-I have this queued up to Musk’s appearance which ends with his announcement about moving the headquarters.
+I have this cued up to Musk’s appearance which ends with his announcement about moving the headquarters.